seabbs/cste-forecasting-workshop/epinow2.md

   as_tibble()
 ```

+If you would like to run this command yourself, you can do so by removing the `eval = FALSE` from the above chunk after registering for a [`covidcast` API key](https://cmu-delphi.github.io/covidcast/covidcastR/reference/covidcast_signal.html) and loading it into R using `options(covidcast.auth = "<your-api-key>")`.

-Rather make everyone get an API key and query the `covidcast` API, we instead use the data we have already downloaded.
+Rather make everyone get an API key and query the `covidcast` API themselves, we instead use the data we have already downloaded.

 ```r